MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 ## Which IP addresses or ranges does my environment's API use?

-When you exchange data through the API, you might have to whitelist the IP addresses.
+When you exchange data through the API, you might have to safe list the IP addresses.
 The addresses depend on the direction of the call.

 - Inbound